Intel's Core i9-11900K Gets the Geekbench 4 Treatment, Here's Why That Matters

-Courtesy of database detective @Leakbench on Twitter, we now have our first decent look at how Intel's next-gen Core i9-11900K Rocket Lake CPU performs in Geekbench 4.
-Results from Geekbench 4 are nice to see as they can be more accurate to gauge raw CPU performance than other benchmarks, like Passmark or Geekbench 5.
-The results show that Rocket Lake will assuredly climb the gaming ranks in our CPU Benchmark hierarchy, and if the price is right, the new chips could upset our list of Best CPUs.
+Courtesy of database detective @Leakbench on Twitter, we now have our first decent look at how Intel's next-gen Core i9-11900K Rocket Lake CPU will perform in our CPU Benchmark hierarchy.
+This test is the first clear result from Geekbench 4 for the 11900K, which is nice to see as it can be a more accurate gauge of raw CPU performance than the other benchmark results we've seen, like Passmark or Geekbench 5.
+The latest test results show that Rocket Lake will assuredly climb the gaming ranks, and if the price is right, the new chips could upset our list of Best CPUs.

 In a nutshell, you shouldn't trust Geekbench 5's overall scores as an accurate measure of Rocket Lake's performance, and there's a technical reason why.
 We've encountered strange phenomenons with Geekbench 5, where its use of AVX-512 can widely skew the results in the encryption subtest.
-In turn, this wildly inflates Rocket Lake's score against all other processors that don't support AVX-512.
-This can lead to an inaccurate picture that makes Rocket Lake appear better in relation to AMD's competing chips, but the results are a bit more complicated in reality.
+In turn, this inflates Rocket Lake's overall Geekbench 5 scores against all other processors that don't support AVX-512.
+This can lead to an inaccurate picture that makes Rocket Lake appear better in relation to AMD's competing chips, not to mention Intel's previous-gen models.

 This particular test submission seems about as close as we'll get to something solid before the launch, but as usual, we have to take the results with a grain of salt.
 However, the 11900K boosts to 5.3 GHz throughout this test sequence, signaling it's running at stock core clocks, and the memory appears to be running at the stock DDR4-3200 for Rocket Lake.